Sengoku Dynasty similar games & best alternatives

 Game with the same Expression vibe

-3"Customization of characters, homes, and farm layouts allows for personal expression."
+3"Customization of characters, pets, and city building allows for personal expression though character creation options are limited."

 "Customization of villages, buildings, and some character options allow personal expression, though character creation is limited."